Crown Sector 2020-21 Payee Disclosure Report Submitted Today

-Crown Investments Corporation (CIC) submitted the 2019-20 Payee Disclosure Report for CIC and its subsidiary Crown corporations to the Standing Committee on Crown and Central Agencies today.
+Crown Investments Corporation (CIC) submitted the 2020-21 Payee Disclosure Report for CIC and its subsidiary Crown corporations to The Standing Committee on Crown and Central Agencies today.

-The information is prepared in accordance with the Standing Committee’s guidelines established in 2003.
-The report lists the following detailed information for CIC and each of its subsidiary Crown corporations:
+The information is prepared in accordance with the Standing Committee's guidelines established in 2003.
+The report lists detailed information for CIC and each of its subsidiary Crown corporations under the following categories:

 - ministerial and board member payments for expenses;

 - payments to suppliers for goods and services, as well as other payees who received more than $50,000;